0x20A/Rock-Paper-Scissors/readme.md

 # Rock-Paper-Scissors Game

-- This is just a rock-paper-scissors game I've made to practice JavaScript and Git :)
+This is just a rock-paper-scissors game I've made to practice JavaScript and Git :)

+I made the pixelarts btw...

 ![screenshot](img/screenshot.png)